12 Hours Hamilton

 61 London Street, Hamilton Central, Hamilton

-Just down the road a bit from Needle in the Hay, pop into Sisters on London, a designer clothing store stocking brands from around the globe as well as clever designs from our New Zealand designers.
+Just down the road is Sisters on London, a designer clothing store stocking brands from around the globe as well as clever designs from our New Zealand designers.
 Aptly named, the boutique was established by sisters Julie and Claire in 2008, whose love of fashion and individuality led them to open a boutique where other locals could visit, be impressed, and perhaps leave with a little more self-confidence thanks to a new stylish wardrobe.

 Clothing shopping at True